 IFFIm continues to play a vital role in Gavi's financial strategy as a source of long-term, predictable and flexible funding, while at the same time extending its unique frontloading capability to serve broader health development initiatives that align with Gavi's mission.
-This section provides an overview of the key recent events that demonstrate IFFIm's continuing significance for Gavi and donors, as well as for other development partners.
+This section highlights recent events and initiatives that demonstrate IFFIm's continuing significance for Gavi, donors and other development partners.

-4.1.1 HOW IS IFFIM ADDRESSING THE COVID-19 PANDEMIC?
+4.1.1 HOW HAS IFFIM SUPPORTED NEW AND HIGH-IMPACT VACCINES?